-Using this model we re-analyzed the untreated K562 sample from Vihervaara et al. [36], focusing on 6,087 robustly expressed genes (the top 80% by $\hat{\chi}$ ).
+Using this model we re-analyzed the untreated K562 sample from Vihervaara et al. [36], focusing on 6,182 robustly expressed genes (the top 80% by $\hat{\chi}$ ).
 When fitting the model to real data, however, a problem of scale arises: the effective initiation rate $\omega$ can only be estimated up to a scale factor, which is determined by the (unknown) ratio of the read depth to the elongation rate, $\lambda/\zeta$ .
 At the same time, the pause-release rate $\beta$ -whose estimator is a ratio of two summary statistics (equations 7 and 11)-has a fixed scale; thus, the estimator for the landing-pad occupancy, $\hat{\phi} \approx \omega/\beta$ (equations 20 and 25), depends on the choice of scale for $\omega$ .

 To address this problem, we calibrated the scale of $\omega$ using published estimates of the initiation rate.
-Because there is considerable uncertainty about this quantity in the literature, we selected two different calibration points, one on the low end of the reported range for eukaryotes, at 0.2 events per minute [47-50], and another on the high end, at $\sim$ 1 event/min (median of estimates reported by [20]).
-We used a set of "housekeeping" genes [51] for calibration, reasoning that these genes would minimize sensitivity to differences among species, cell types, and conditions.
-We scaled our estimates of $\omega$ such that the median value of $\omega\zeta$ within housekeeping genes in our set was either equal to 0.2 (the low (L) calibration) or equal to the median value in matched housekeeping genes from ref.
-[20], which was 2.4 events/min (the high (H) calibration; see Methods for details).
+Because there is considerable uncertainty about this quantity in the literature, we selected two different calibration points, one on the low end of the reported range for eukaryotes, at 0.2 events per minute [47,48], and another on the high end, at ~1.0 events/min (median of estimates reported by [21]).
+We used a set of "housekeeping" genes [49] for calibration, reasoning that these genes would minimize sensitivity to differences among species, cell types, and conditions.
+We scaled our estimates of $\omega$ in the control samples such that the median value of $\omega \zeta$ within housekeeping genes in our set was either equal to 0.2 (the low (L) calibration) or equal to the median value in matched housekeeping genes from ref.
+[21], which was 1.5 events/min (the high (H) calibration; see Methods for details).

-In the case of the L calibration, we found that the distribution of $\phi$ estimates across genes spanned a fairly broad range, with a median of 0.20 and a mean of 0.29 (Fig. 4B), suggesting that, on average, almost a third of landing pads are occupied at steady state, but considerable fractions of genes have substantially lower or higher occupancies.
-Notably, 6.8% of genes were predicted to have their landing-pads fully occupied ( $\phi \approx 1$ ; Fig. 4C).
-The scaled estimates of the effective initiation rate $\omega \zeta$ were roughly exponentially distributed, with a median of 0.18 and a mean of 0.25 events per minute per cell (Fig. 4B).
+In the case of the L calibration, we found that the distribution of $\phi$ estimates across genes spanned a fairly broad range, with a median of 0.16 and a mean of 0.25 (Fig. 4B), suggesting that, on average, about a quarter of landing pads are occupied at steady state, but considerable fractions of genes have substantially lower or higher occupancies.
+About 5% of genes were predicted to have their landing-pads fully occupied $(\phi \ge 0.95; \text{ Fig. 4C})$ .
+The scaled estimates of the effective initiation rate $\omega \zeta$ were roughly exponentially distributed, with a median of 0.17 events per minute per cell (Fig. 4D).
 By combining our estimates of $\phi$ and $\omega \zeta$ , we were additionally able to obtain per-gene estimates of the potential initiation rate $\alpha \zeta$ .
-These estimates were modestly inflated, with a median of 0.25 and $\sim$ 5% of values >2.0 events per minute (Fig. 4D).
-(In most of the cases >2.0, a precise estimate of $\alpha\zeta$ could not be obtained, because $\phi$ approached its limiting value of 1.)
-Thus, steric hindrance appears to result in a clear reduction in the effective initiation rate in these cells, particularly at a subset of genes having high landing-pad occupancy.
+These estimates were modestly inflated, with a median of 0.22 and $\sim 3\%$ of values $\ge 2.0$ events per minute (Fig. 4D).
+Thus, steric hindrance appears to result in a reduction in the effective initiation rate in these cells, but the effect is fairly subtle in this condition.

 When we assumed the H calibration, the $\phi$ distribution shifted accordingly to the right.
-Indeed, in this case 92% of genes were predicted to have fully occupied landing pads ( $\phi \approx 1$ ; Fig. 4C), and as a result, the majority of $\alpha\zeta$ values became undefined, suggesting that this initiation-rate calibration is perhaps too aggressive.
-Nevertheless, by considering a broad range of potential initiation-rate calibrations, we estimated that the landing-pad occupancy is generally fairly substantial, with the median value of $\phi$ ranging from $\sim$ 30% to full occupancy.
+Indeed, in this case 76.3% of genes were predicted to have fully occupied landing pads ( $\phi \ge 0.95$ ; Fig. 4C), and as a result, the majority of $\alpha\zeta$ values became poorly defined, suggesting that this initiation-rate calibration is perhaps too aggressive.
+Nevertheless, by considering a broad range of potential initiation-rate calibrations, we estimated that the landing-pad occupancy is generally fairly substantial, with the median value of $\phi$ ranging from 16% to full occupancy.
 Thus, our model predicts that steric hindrance has a substantial impact on initiation rates at steady state, even in the untreated condition.